 this search for a faster, easier way to get to Asia (or the Indies, as the area was also called).
 Columbus did not land in the Indies, or anywhere else in Asia, but along the coast of South America, among some islands southeast of Florida in an area now called the Caribbean.
-He visited an island he named San Salvador, the island that is now Cuba, and another that he named Hispaniola (the island is now shared by the Dominican Republic and Haiti).
-Later he visited other Caribbean islands as well as the coast of Central America and Panama.
+He visited an island he named San Salvador, the island that is now Cuba, and another that he named visited an island he named san salvador, the island that is now easily, and another that he hamed

+Hispaniola (the island is now shared by the Dominican Republic and Haiti).
+Later, he visited other Caribbean islands as well as the coast of Central America and Panama.